Muzammal-Naseer/starter-academic/content/authors/kanchana/_index.md

 - Researcher Interns
 ---

+Kanchana Ranasinghe desinged a novel loss function **"Othogonal Project Loss"** that enforces orthogonality in the feature space and enhances the performance & robustness of neural networks.
 I supervised Kanchana Ranasinghe during his stay (8-months) at the Computer Vision Lab (CVL), MBZUAI as research assistant.
-He desinged a novel loss function **"Othogonal Project Loss"** that enforces orthogonality in the feature space and enhances the performance & robustness of neural networks.

 He also participated in other research projects related to Vision Transformers.